cdsittampalam/documentation/docs/Creating Transactions.md

 *   the estimated transfer fee
 *   balance after the transfer

-Details of the withdrawal fees is shown when you click the question mark icon.
+Details of the transfer fees is shown when you click the question mark icon.

 ---